Language

 In other words, when you read this paragraph, you need to see these lines spotted and the ink running a bit as it mixes with the tears of the Apostle.

-And I say all of that becuase Paul is worthy of imitation in so many areas – and this is another area.
-Paul wept over unbelievers like Jesus Christ wept over unbelieving Jerusalem (Luke 19:41).
+And I say all of that because Paul is worthy of imitation in so many areas—and this is another area.
+Paul wept over unbelievers as Jesus Christ wept over unbelieving Jerusalem (Luke 19:41).

-There’s absolutely no hint here of Paul saying, “Well, those unbelievers are gonna go to Hell and good riddance.”
+There’s absolutely no hint here of Paul saying, “Well, those unbelievers are gonna go to Hell, and good riddance.”
 No Christian should ever entertain that kind of spirit toward the lost.
-In fact, the more you know about the coming judgment, the more you are moved to compassion and urgency and prayer and outreach.
+In fact, the more you know about the coming judgment, the more you are moved to compassion, urgency, prayer, and outreach.

-In one of those little booklets, I remember the artist showed a broad highway packed with people walking on it and you could see ahead where the artist showed the highway suddenly ending at a precipice and people falling plunging into the flames of an eternal Hell.
+In one of those little booklets, I remember the artist showing a broad highway packed with people walking on it.
+You could see ahead where the artist showed the highway suddenly ending at a precipice and people falling, plunging into the flames of an eternal Hell.

 That marked me.
-First of all, I didn’t wanna be one of them.
-Secondly, I wanted to warn people of their coming judgment before God.
+First of all, I didn’t want to be one of them.
+Second, I wanted to warn people of their coming judgment before God.

-When we see people walking through life self- destructing; when we watch our world running like Judas toward their own ambition in life, it should provoke in us greater pity and passion to do everything we can to rescue them, by the grace and providence of God.
+When we see people walking through life self-destructing and watching our world running like Judas toward their own ambitions in life, it should provoke in us greater pity and passion for doing everything we can to rescue them by the grace and providence of God.

-And with tears streaming down his face, Paul now describes the unbelieving world four different ways.
+And with tears streaming down his face, Paul now describes the unbelieving world in four different ways.

 Now, Paul uses that same word form to refer to the unbeliever whose end is destruction.